Loading...

 Per governing documents

 Mississippi is one of the least regulated states for homeowners associations.
 The state has no comprehensive HOA statute for planned communities — instead, planned community HOAs operate primarily under their CC&Rs, bylaws, and Mississippi common law.
-The only dedicated statute is the Mississippi Condominium Act (Miss.
+The only dedicated statute is the Mississippi Condominium Law (Miss.
 Code §89-9-1 et seq.), which governs condominium associations specifically.

 This means that if you live in a planned community with single-family homes, your CC&Rs and bylaws are essentially your "law."
 Mississippi courts enforce CC&Rs as contracts between the homeowner and the association, applying general contract law principles.
 This gives HOA boards significant discretion, but it also means they must strictly follow their own governing documents.

-This guide covers what Mississippi law does provide, how to fight violations using contract law and equitable defenses, your rights under the Mississippi Condominium Act (if applicable), and strategies for challenging unfair enforcement.
+This guide covers what Mississippi law does provide, how to fight violations using contract law and equitable defenses, your rights under the Mississippi Condominium Law (if applicable), and strategies for challenging unfair enforcement.
 Compare Mississippi's approach to neighboring states like Alabama, Tennessee, and Louisiana.

 Mississippi does not set a statutory cap on HOA fines.
 Fine amounts are determined entirely by your association's CC&Rs and governing documents.
 Because there is no statutory limit, it is critical to review your specific governing documents to understand your maximum fine exposure.